avibpatel/domainsGraph/README.md

 ![Image of Demo](https://github.com/avibpatel/Domains/blob/master/Figures/Demo.png)

 ## Procedure
-Example for TBP (TATA-box binding protein)
+Example for human TBP (TATA-box binding protein)

 #### Step 1:
 - Make a folder on your computer to compile and run domains.py.